alechenninger/blog/posts/fakes.md

 // like mocking final classes, Mockito attaches a Java agent *at runtime.* Because the current
 // user's group ID didn't match the Java process's group ID, which is due to how user security
 // inside a container works, the process was not allowed to attach an agent to itself.

-The burdens of mocking have been written about before as we reviewed above.
-I'll briefly summarize.

 When a class under test has a mocked dependency, the dependency must be stubbed according to the needs of your test.
 We don't want to bother stubbing all the methods out, so we only stub the ones